Frequently Asked Questions

 What About Parking?

-- In addition to the 91 parking spots now at the North end of the trail, the Tahoe Transportation District has applied for a grant to complete approximately 90 additional parking spaces along Highway 28 in Incline Village.
-Tahoe Transportation District should be informed about the grant in Summer 2020.
-If the grant is approved, construction would be scheduled to begin Summer 2021.
+- In addition to the 91 parking spots now at the North end of the trail, the Tahoe Transportation District received funding from the Tahoe Fund and public sources to complete approximately 90 additional parking spaces along Highway 28 in Incline Village.
+Construction is scheduled to begin in 2023.

 - The current parking at Secret Harbor and Chimney Beach will be expanded with approximately 105 and 140 new spaces respectively.
-Construction is estimated to take place in 2024-2026 pending funding.
+Construction is estimated to take place in 2024.